lis-r-barreto/plex-management/README.md

-# Video File Management Script
+# Plex Management Scripts: A set of tools to automate file transfers and cleanup for Plex Media Server

 ## Overview